usc-isi-i2/festival-text-to-speech-service/README.md

 2) Go to [http://festvox.org/packed/festival/2.1/] (http://festvox.org/packed/festival/2.1/) and download
 	festival-2.1-release.tar.gz, festlex_CMU.tar.gz, festlex_OALD.tar.gz, festlex_POSLEX.tar.gz, and speech_tools-2.1-release.tar.gz.
 	The other archives are optional, and merely offer a set of working voices.
-If you wish to test the festival installation using the given test suite, download 	the other all the remaining files as well.
+If you wish to test the festival installation using the given test suite, download 	the other the remaining files as well.

 3) Unzip all the archives using a "tar xzf <filename>" command and move the "festival" and "speech-tools" folders into whatever directory you wish Festival to rest in